armbrustlab/armbrustlab.github.io/_people/cain.md

 <kcain97@uw.edu>

-Both in the lab and at sea, I operate a BD Influx Cell Sorter and [SeaFlow](https://seaflow.netlify.app/), an underway flow cytometer, to generate and analyze flow cytometry data of phytoplankton and bacterial communities.
-I assist with instrument testing and deployment of new flow cytometers being developed in the lab.
-Fun fact: I have traveled over 25,500 nautical miles aboard research vessels, more than enough to circumnavigate the globe!
+Technically skilled biological oceanographer with over 25,500 nautical miles traveled aboard research vessels.
+Both in the lab and at sea, I generate and analyze flow cytometry data of picophytoplankton and bacterial communities.
+Expert at operating the BD Influx Cell Sorter and field operation specialist for [SeaFlow](https://seaflow.netlify.app/), a custom-built continuous flow cytometer.
+I also assist with testing and deployment of new flow cytometers being developed in the lab.

 ## Education
 BSc, Magna Cum Laude, Oceanography, University of Washington (2019)